scaidermern/audria/README.md

-# audria - A Utility for Detailed Ressource Inspection of Applications
+# audria - A Utility for Detailed Resource Inspection of Applications

 *audria* is a little tool designed to read various program statistics from the */proc* filesystem, including:
   * current and average CPU usage